🛠️

 4. Now select "Via Grafana Alloy", then

-5. on step 2, select "Run Grafana Alloy" to generate an API token.
+5. On step 2, select "Run Grafana Alloy" to generate an API token.

 Note the token GCLOUD_RW_API_KEY and the parameters GCLOUD_HOSTED_METRICS_URL and GCLOUD_HOSTED_METRICS_ID, we will use them later.